 - If your home is cooler than it was when you first purchased your furnace, or it has never reached a suitable temperature, then there could be a maintenance or sizing issue that could be corrected with a new model.

 - High heating bills can mean your furnace isn’t efficient enough.
 The AFUE rating is the annual fuel utilization efficiency rating, and this shows how efficient the furnace is at converting energy to heat.

 - A high-efficiency furnace should have a 90+ percent AFUE rating, and there are some on the market today that are rated as high as 99 percent.
-By contrast, most furnaces manufactured in the 1990s and earlier might only be 80 percent efficient.
+By contrast, most furnaces manufactured in the 1990s and earlier might only be 80 percent efficient or less.

 The Benefits of a Modern Furnace

 One of the main advantages of upgrading your furnace is getting a high-efficiency model with a good AFUE rating that will cut your energy bills.